weaversa/cryptol-course/labs/Language/Basics.md

 covered in this course.

-With this idea in mind (type variables as sizes), many procedural programming languages treat the sizes of sequences as variable values.
+With this idea in mind (type variables as sizes), many procedural programming languages treat the sizes of sequences as value variables .
 For example, in C, one needs to pass the length of an array as a value variable, like so:

 ```C
 int F (int *array, int size)